 In some cases yes, in many cases no. When you come across a prospect that has a different social style from you, building rapport can be so much harder because people like people who are like them.
 Adapting your personality to a prospect’s personality will help you get into rapport.
 Once you are in rapport, then you have a greater chance of moving them through the sales process.

 Supportiveness vs Directness

-The two main observable factors that reflect your attitude is your level or supportiveness and directness.
+The two main observable factors that reflect your attitude are your level of supportiveness and directness.
 Supportiveness reflects how willing you are to outwardly show your emotions and feelings which are critical to building rapport and forming interpersonal relationships with a prospect.
-Directness reflects the amount of control you look to have over a prospects thoughts and emotions.
+Directness reflects the amount of control you look to have over sales prospects’ thoughts and emotions.
 Consider if a prospect is direct or indirect, think of them as being an extrovert or introvert.

-Responsive people tend to be “people oriented” and assertive people tend to be “task oriented.”
-Prospects will predominantly fit into one or a combination of two of these dimensions.
-You do as well.
+Responsive people tend to be “people-oriented” and assertive people tend to be “task-oriented.”
+Prospects will predominantly fit into one or a combination of two of these dimensions just like you.

-Your own personality and social style will have an influence on how well you relate to a prospect.
+Your own personality and social style will have an influence on how well you relate to a prospect in a sales environment.